Zilliqa/ZRC/zrcs/zrc-1.md

 **3. TransferFrom**

-Can be called by any token owner.
+Can only be called by a token owner.

 ```ocaml
 (* Transfer the ownership of a given token ID to another address *)